 - Report – Have report and audit logs to prove you’re doing all of the above.

-The only thing that is changing is that regulations are increasingly making organizations more and more accountable for the data they own – and that trend is unlikely to change, at least in our lifetimes.
-GDPR has of course, upped the ante when it comes to making organizations pay (quite literally) for data breaches or on failing reporting them.
+GDPR Accountability principle: The only thing that is changing is that regulations are increasingly making organizations more and more accountable for the data they own – and that trend is unlikely to change, at least in our lifetimes.
+GDPR has, of course, upped the ante when it comes to making organizations pay (quite literally) for data breaches or failing to report them.
 GDPR expects ownership from organizations and builds cognizance into the kind of data organizations collect and process.

 Trivia – A recent photo API bug on Facebook allowed third-party apps access to ‘private photos’.
 A bug that affected 6.8 million users.
 GDPR requires data breaches to be reported within 72 hours.
 Facebook waited two months to report the incident and came under a lot of criticism.
 A spokesperson of the firm stated that the delay was due to investigations that were underway, to recognize if it was a bug that had to be reported.